unitystation/unitystation-wiki/docs/Guides/Service guides/Guide-to-Food-and-Cooking.md

 | ![pancake](food_pancakes_1.png)                | pancake    | 1 pastry base | A fluffy pancake.
 The softer, superior relative of the waffle. |

 ## Combined

+If you want to combine items have on on each in your hands and then left-click on one of them.

 | Picture                                             | Name                 | Ingredients                           | Description                                                           |
 | --------------------------------------------------- | -------------------- | ------------------------------------- | --------------------------------------------------------------------- |